guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 pip install -r requirements.txt
 ```

-From now on I'll assume your did so.
+From now on I'll assume you did so.
+Please, run the commands with me! 😁

+## HTTP

 ### 🐌 Slow server